PeterCamilleri/CX16/docs/vm_ip.md

 contained in a proc.
 The need for this instruction is debatable, but it is presented here as an example of a conceptual extension to this option.

+The code for this operation is identical to that for option 2 and consumes 13 bytes and 20 clock cycles.

 [Back to the Top](#the-vm-instruction-pointer)

 ## Design Comparisons